ibayashi-hikaru/allegro-legato/README.md

 ## Installation
-Note: This implementation assumes HPC environment.
+Note: This implementation assumes an HPC environment.
 Required environment (with versions confirmed to work.)
 - gcc: 8.3.0
 - git: 2.25.0